 We criticized both of these warranties, suggesting that the company could do a much better job supporting its good-quality faucets.

-It did – revising its warranty once again to offer a "lifetime" term.
+It revised its warranties once again to offer a "lifetime" term.
 For faucet finishes, lifetime is defined as "for as long as the original purchaser owns their (sic) home."
 For the mechanics of a faucet, the term is not defined.

-As a number of courts have already warned, "lifetime" is not self-defining.
-Without a definition, we don't know which lifetime applies: the lifetime of the buyer, the lifetime of the product, even very possibly the lifetime of the company.
+As several courts have already warned, "lifetime" is not self-defining.
+Without a definition, we don't know which lifetime applies: the lifetime of the buyer, the lifetime of the product, or even the lifetime of the company.

-If lifetime is not defined, the Magnuson-Moss interpretation rules require a court to impose the longest warranty duration reasonably applicable which usually means the buyer's actual lifetime.
+When "lifetime" is not defined, courts apply the common law interpretation rule, contra proferentem, which requires the court to impose the longest warranty duration reasonably applicable which usually means the longer of the buyer's actual lifetime for the life of the faucet.

-The first problem is that for the lifetime warranty to attach to the sale of a faucet, the buyer has to own a home.
-Buyers who do not own their home (renters, lessees, and tenants) do not get a lifetime warranty because they do not "own their home.
+• For the lifetime warranty to attach to the sale of a faucet, the buyer has to own a home.
+Buyers who do not own their homes (renters, lessees, and tenants) do not get the lifetime warranty.
+(Yes, that really is what it says!)

-The second is that the warranty does not require the buyer to continue to own the faucet for the warranty to remain in force.
-It requires only that the buyer own "their" home.
+• The warranties do not require the buyer to continue to own the faucet for the warranties to remain in force.
+They require only that the buyer continue to own "their" home.

 One unexpected result of that omission is that the buyer can retain all legal rights under the warranty even after he or she no longer owns the faucet, and can claim under the warranty for the benefit of all subsequent owners of the faucet.[2]

-A better definition, and one that takes care of both problems, would be:
+A better definition, and one that takes care of these definitional problems, is:

-"… for as long as the original consumer purchaser owns the faucet and resides in the home in which the faucet is first installed …"
+"… for as long as the original consumer owner owns the faucet and resides in the home in which the faucet is first installed …" (See, e.g. the "Go-Pro" limited lifetime faucet warranty.)

-Neither warranty attempts to disclaim implied warranties of merchantability or fitness for purpose created by state law – a big plus.
+Neither warranty attempts to disclaim implied warranties of merchantability or fitness for purpose created by state law.

 Many faucet companies (See e.g. ) try to disclaim implied warranties, evidently blissfully unaware that theMagnuson-Moss Act prohibits a company that offers a written warranty from disclaiming implied warranties, and any attempt to do so is simply void ( 5 U.S.C. § 2308(c)).